CiscoDevNet/cisco-asav/README.md

 * Completely automated ASAv instance configuration.
 * Support for Enabling / Disabling Auto Scaling feature.

+## ASAv Cluster

+Clustering lets you group multiple ASAv units together as a single logical device.
+A cluster provides all the convenience of a single device (management, integration into a network) while achieving the increased throughput and redundancy of multiple devices.
+ASAv cluster is supported on AWS from 9.19 release.

 ## AWS GuardDuty Integration with Cisco ASAv

 This solution make use of the threat analysis data/results from Amazon GuardDuty (malicious IPs generating threats, attacks etc.) and feeds the information(malicious IP) to the Cisco Adaptive Security Appliance (ASAv) to protect the underlying network and applications against future threats originating from these sources(IP).